beyretb/AnimalAI-Olympics/README.md

 ## Competition Tests

-We will be releasing further details about the tests in the competition over the coming weeks.
-The tests will be split into multiple categories from the very simple (e.g. **food retrieval**, **preferences**, and **basic obstacles**) to the more complex (e.g. **working memory**, **spatial memory**, **object permanence**, and **object manipulation**).
-For now we have included multiple example config files that each relate to a different category.
-As we release further details we will also specify the rules for the type of tests that can appear in each category.
+The competition has 300 tests, split over ten categories.
+The categories range from the very simple (e.g. **food retrieval**, **preferences**, and **basic obstacles**) to the more complex (e.g. **spatial reasoning**, **internal models**, **object permanence**, and **causal reasoning**).
+We have included example config files for the first seven categories.
 Note that the example config files are just simple examples to be used as a guide.
-An agent that solves even all of these perfectly may still not be able to solve all the tests in the categories but it would be off to a very good start.
+An agent that solves even all of these perfectly may still not be able to solve all the tests in the category, but it would be off to a very good start.

 ## Citing

-For now please cite the [Nature: Machine Intelligence piece](https://rdcu.be/bBCQt) for any work involving the competition environment.
-Official Animal-AI Papers to follow:
+**Official Animal-AI Papers Coming Soon**.
+In the meantime please cite the [Nature: Machine Intelligence piece](https://rdcu.be/bBCQt) for any work involving the competition environment.

 Crosby, M., Beyret, B., Halina M. [The Animal-AI Olympics](https://www.nature.com/articles/s42256-019-0050-3) Nature Machine Intelligence 1 (5) p257 2019.